 Investors pay a premium for this particular gold ETF.
 It has a higher spending ratio compared to other ETFs that hold physical gold bars.
 However, it's still relatively cheaper than the cost of shipping, insuring and storing gold ingots and coins, especially when you consider their liquidity.
 Its large size makes it a favorite of institutional investors, such as pension funds, who use it to protect against inflation and other risk factors.

+Additionally, many individuals are now investing in gold through an IRA account, allowing them to take advantage of the benefits of investing in Gold in an IRA account.
 As with other types of ETFs, the issuing company buys shares in gold-related companies or buys and stores gold ingots on its own.
 Overall, these five main shares represent more than 46% of the assets of this gold ETF, led by Newmont, with more than 15%.
 Gold miners can use the cash flow they earn from gold production to expand their production, make dividend payments and buy back shares.
 Some gold ETFs directly track the price of gold, while others invest in companies in the gold mining industry.

 ETF issuers are ranked based on the 3-month AUM weighted average return on their ETFs with exposure to gold.
 Gold ETFs are exchange-traded funds that expose investors to gold without having to directly buy, store and resell the precious metal.
 ETF issuers are ranked based on the total assets under management (AUM) of their ETFs exposed to gold.
 Gold and all other commodities are ranked based on their average 3-month return weighted by the AUM for the entire United States.